anbox-cloud/discourse-docs/ref/hooks.md

 | restore (deprecated) | DEPRECATED: Use `pre-start` instead.
 Executed before Android starts.                                                 |
 | backup (deprecated)  | DEPRECATED: Use `post-stop` instead.
 Executed after Android shuts down.                                              |

 A failed hook will cause the container to stop immediately and end up in an error state.
-In this case, [view the container logs](https://anbox-cloud.io/docs/howto/container/logs) to further investigate the causes of failure.
+In such cases, [view the container logs](https://discourse.ubuntu.com/t/24329) to further investigate the causes of failure.

 The following figure shows when the different hooks are executed in the life cycle of a container (base container or regular container).